Bike Finder Flow

 The problem

 The inside of all five of Bicycle Sport Shop’s retail locations closed in response to the pandemic’s arrival and the company switched to a curbside service model.
-Employees would only interact with customers outside the store to keep everyone safe.
-People, homebound and bored, wanting to try new hobbies or revisit old ones were coming to the shop in droves.
-At the current rate, it was impossible for employees couldn’t keep up with the demand of customers looking for new bikes.
-The antiquated phone systems couldn’t handle the call load.
+Homebound and bored, people were coming to and contacting the shop in droves looking for new bikes, and employees couldn’t keep up with the influx in demand.
+The antiquated phone systems buckled under the call load.
 Leads were getting dropped and the staff was exhausted.

-To alleviate the massive influx of incoming calls, I set up a help form system to funnel customer needs for information about bikes, gear, repairs, and other FAQs to our newly assembled online support team.
+I set up an initial help form system to funnel customer needs for information about bikes, gear, repairs, and other FAQs to our newly assembled online support team.
 New bike inquiries, however, always lead to substantial back-and-forth emailing with customers.
-We needed to speed up this process for the support team.
+We needed to speed up this part of the process for the support team.

 The solution